-- Respectful transitions and buffers between new development and lowerdensity neighborhoods; and - Increased tree canopy and landscaping.
+- Pedestrian-friendly neighborhoods with a focus on building and property frontages; - Respectful transitions and buffers between new development and lower-density neighborhoods; and - Increased tree canopy and landscaping.

 - a.
 Develop objective form-based standards for design, landscaping, and transition and pedestrian-friendly streetscape standards. - b.
-Develop a Multi-Family Design Handbook, including a voluntary Pattern Book. - 3.
-Create opportunities for neighborhood-serving uses.
+Develop a Multi-Family Design Handbook, including a voluntary Pattern Book.

+3. Create opportunities for neighborhood-serving uses.

 - a.
 Study allowed neighborhood commercial and commercial standards (including floor area and parking). - b.
-Develop form-based standards for commercial spaces that are flexible for a variety of commercial uses. - 4.
-Update the R3 Zoning District to be consistent with state law and the General Plan while addressing Housing Element programs and improving development review.
+Develop form-based standards for commercial spaces that are flexible for a variety of commercial uses.

+4. Update the R3 Zoning District to be consistent with state law and the General Plan while addressing Housing Element programs and improving development review.

 - a.
 Develop a consistent General Plan and zoning designation framework. - b.
-Study a range of building configurations, unit sizes, and other prototypes to determine development standards that are consistent with allowed densities. - c.
+Study a range of building configurations, unit sizes, and other prototypes to determine development standards that are consistent with allowed densities.

+- c.
 Establish form-based development standards and location criteria for live-work. - d.
 Incorporate the latest state statutes, such as SB 478. - e.
 Incorporate R2 areas as prescribed by the Housing Element. - f.
 Update Zoning Ordinance definitions for additional clarity and consistency across all multi-family zoning districts and Precise Plans.

-5. Create opportunities for increased densities in targeted areas if directed to do so by Council.
+5. Create opportunities for increased densities in targeted areas.

 This goal represents a major point of disagreement in the community and has the most significant consequences on how the project is carried out.
-Therefore, this goal also affects the remaining questions in the report (as described in each of the sections below).
+The following are key considerations for this goal: